mikegore1000/SimpleEventStore/README.md

 	.Build()
 	.Initialise();
 ```
+### Database Options
+Use this only if you want throughput to be set at a database level

+Allows you to specify
+- The number of RUs for the database

 ### CollectionOptions
 Allows you to specify
 - The consistency level of the database
-- The default number of RUs when the collection is created
+- The number of RUs for the collection - if throughput is set at a database level this cannot be greater than database throughput
 - The collection name

 Only use one of the following consistency levels